 - Research and development (R&D) relief is available for companies that work on innovative projects in the science and technology fields.
-A company can claim R&D relief on work which matches the requirements set out by HMRC. - HMRC mandates that, in order to be eligible for R&D relief, a business must be able to explain how the particular project looked for an advance in science and technology, how they experienced and tried to overcome uncertainty, and that the project solved uncertainties which could not easily have been worked out by a professional in the field.
+A company can claim R&D relief on work which matches the requirements set out by HMRC. - In order to be eligible for R&D relief, a business must be able to explain how the particular project looked for an advance in science and technology, how they experienced and tried to overcome uncertainty, and that the project solved uncertainties which could not easily have been worked out by a professional in the field.

-For expenditure on or after April 2023, small and medium-sized companies can claim a deduction from the business's taxable income at a rate of 186% of the qualifying R&D expenditure.
-Where the company has a tax loss, it can instead claim a tax credit of up to 10% of the deductible amount (giving an effective subsidy of 18.6%) which rises to 14.5% for R&D intensive companies (giving an effective subsidy of 26.97%).
-Large companies can claim a tax credit for 20% of their qualifying R&D expenditure.
+For accounting periods commencing on or after April 2024, loss-making R&D intensive small and medium sized companies are eligible for a deduction from the business's taxable income at a rate of 186% of the qualifying R&D expenditure and can claim a tax credit of up to 14.5% of the deductible amount.
+Companies are considered to be 'R&D intensive' if their qualifying R&D spending makes up at least 30% of their total expenditure during their financial year.
+All other companies can claim an expenditure credit for 20% of their qualifying R&D expenditure, though this credit is itself subject to corporation tax meaning that it is generally worth 15% of the qualifying expenditure.